 And he went on to shock the world.

-I can tell you during the two thousand sixteen campaign and since uh I would run into either people in Congress today or governors or people who served with me, and we'd all say Donald Trump has said about fifteen things that if in any one of us had said it and we're in the middle of a campaign, it would have been over.
+Can tell you during the 2016 campaign, and since I would run into either people in Congress today or governors or people who served with me, and we'd all say, Donald Trump has said about 15 things that if any one of us had said it and we're in the middle of a campaign, it would have been over.

 The public wanted a disruptor.